5mehulhelp5/Pagespeedfr_Lcpimage/README.md

 INSTALLATION

-In manual mode -> Download and unzip in app/code/Pagespeedfr/Lcpimage/ this code ; create folder if not exist Via composer composer require pagespeedfr/lcpimage
+In manual mode -> Download and unzip in app/code/Pagespeedfr/Lcpimage/ this code ; create folder if not exist

+With composer : composer require pagespeedfr/lcpimage

 Then
 php bin/magento s:up
 php bin/magento setup:db-declaration:generate-whitelist --module-name=Pagespeedfr_Lcpimage

+For update, ask me by issue

 OSL-3.0 Licence